 If you are filling or refilling a prescription, you must get your prescribed drugs from a pharmacy that works with Medi-Cal Rx.
+You can find a list of pharmacies that work with Medi-Cal Rx in the Medi-Cal Rx Pharmacy Directory at:

+https://medi-calrx.dhcs.ca.gov/home/

-You can find a list of pharmacies that work with Medi-Cal Rx in the Medi-Cal Rx Pharmacy Directory at https://medi-calrx.dhcs.ca.gov/home/.
-You can also find a pharmacy near you or a pharmacy that can mail your prescription to you by calling Medi-Cal Rx at 800-977-2273 (TTY 800-977-2273 and press 5 or 711).
+You can also find a pharmacy near you or a pharmacy that can mail your prescription to you by calling Medi-Cal Rx at 1-800-977-2273 (TTY 1-800-977-2273) and press 5 or 711.

 Once you choose a pharmacy, take your prescription to the pharmacy.
-Your provider may also send it to the pharmacy for you.
+Your provider can also send it to the pharmacy for you.
 Give the pharmacy your prescription with your Medi-Cal Benefits Identification Card (BIC).
-Make sure the pharmacy knows about all medications you are taking and any allergies you have.
-If you have any questions about your prescription, make sure you ask the pharmacist.
+Make sure the pharmacy knows about all medicines you are taking and any allergies you have.
+If you have any questions about your prescription, ask the pharmacist.

-Members may also receive transportation services from CCHP to get to pharmacies.
-To learn more about transportation services, read "Transportation benefits for situations that are not emergencies" in this handbook.
+Members can also get transportation services from CCHP to get to pharmacies.
+To learn more about transportation services, read "Transportation benefits for situations that are not emergencies" in Chapter 4 of this handbook.